qbxlvnf11/convert-pytorch-onnx-tensorrt-7.2.2/README.md

     - onnx:  0.016895
     - TensorRT (TF32): 0.001304 (about 13 times more efficient than onnx)
     - TensorRT (FP16): 0.000711 (about 24 times more efficient than onnx)
-  - There is a risk that the performance of fp16 will be greatly degraded.
+  - There is a risk that the performance of fp16 will be degraded.

 References
 =============